Money Back Guarantee (2023 film): Cast

+Additionally, Ayesha Omar, Ali Safina, Shaniera Akram, Aqdas Waseem, Adnan Jaffar, Shayan Khan, Javed Sheikh, Ali Rehman Khan, Faysal Quraishi, Hajra Yamin, Muniba Mazari, George Fulton, Khadija Arshad, Ataullah Jan, and Ahsan Rahim have been cast.

 Filming

 The filming took place in the end of 2019.
 The film has been shot in Karachi, while some parts have been shot in Thailand.
-The filming of the film, along with the soundtrack, was completed within 40 days.
+The filming along with the soundtrack, was completed within 40 days.
+The Qasr-e-Noor in Lahore served as the building of Pak Bank.

 Release

 On 6 September 2022, it was announced that film will be released worldwide on 21 April 2023.
 The official teaser was released on 9 September 2022.

 Music

-The soundtract for the movie was composed by Tyler Westen, a Hollywood music composer.
-The songs are written by Shani Arshad, a Pakistani film music director and songwriter and Asfar Hussain, the lead vocalist of Bayaan.
+The soundtrack for the movie was composed by Tyler Westen, a Hollywood music composer.
+The songs are written by Shani Arshad, a Pakistani film music director and songwriter, and Asfar Hussain, the lead vocalist of Bayaan.
 The movie features three songs which were recorded in Karachi, Lahore and New York.

+Box office

+In its opening week, the movie grossed an impressive PKR 18.36 Crores.
+In less than 2 weeks it positively made a whopping 25 crore.
+The latest Box Office Figures collected for the films 3rd week is 30 Crore Plus (Source: Pak Filmy YouTube Channel), it is being well received by audience domestically and abroad.
+In relation to its budget of 12 crore and its present collection of 30 crore plus it has become a Super Hit.
+Currently still going strong in its 3rd week.
+According to Lol Scream, after a successful five-week run, the movie's gross stands at an impressive PKR 38.03 Crore.
+It has now been uploaded on YouTube in order to increase viewership, in both HD and 4K, amassing over 100k views in its first 2 weeks of upload.